UTAustinSPS/data-analysis/data_analysis/_sources/Mathematica/functions_graphs.rst

 	Plot of functions :math:`f_c(a)=a^2+50\sin(c*a)` over :math:`a\in[0,20],~c\in[0,3]`.

-This is nice, but here we have another option at our disposal, :code:`InterpolationOrder`.
+As we will see in the section on `Interpolation <../Analysis/curve_fit.html#interpolation>`_, we can interpolate our data, creating a fitting function.
+One other place we can use this feature of *Mathematica* is the :code:`ListLinePlot` which will perform the interpolation and graph it all at once with the :code:`InterpolationOrder` option.
-If this is greater than 0, *Mathematica* will apply a smoothing fit to the data (in practice, 2 gives a reasonable fit, and above 8 makes little visual difference):
+If this is greater than 0, *Mathematica* will apply a smoothing fit to the data of the degree specified between points (in practice,
+3 usually gives a reasonable fit, and above 8 rarely makes visual difference):

 ::

 	ListLinePlot[list,
 		PlotLegends -> {"data 1", "data 2", "data 3", "data 4"},
 		PlotStyle -> Thick,
 		InterpolationOrder -> 4]

 .. figure:: Figures/listline_interp.png
 	:alt: Many list plots